notatestuser/treeify/README.md

 $ npm install treeify
 ```

-Then use it in your project:
+Then proceed to use it in your project:
 ```js
 var treeify = require('treeify');
 console.log(